enigmatic-code/py-analytical_engine/README.txt

 factorial3.py - (Program 6) Factorial program for the Analytical Engine (using the assembler).

 ada6.py - (Program 7) Ada's algorithm programmes for the Analytical Engine (using the assembler).

+Additionally:

+ada5z.py - is a variant of ada5.py the uses the LOADZ (destructive read) opcode in the Analytical Engine, and is probably a more historically accurate representation of Ada's program.